 Sorry, but we can not tell which microphones you will find comfortable, as that is a personal preference, much as trying on shoes.
 So if you have a local Dragon or microphone reseller who will let you come and see and try various microphones, contact them and buy from them!

-On the phone, we can discuss microphone alternatives and provide the microphone along with the software.
-Or, if you are in metropolitan Phoenix and need a microphone in a hurry, we keep a variety of top-quality microphones on hand.
+If you are in metropolitan Phoenix and need a microphone in a hurry, we keep a variety of top-quality microphones on hand.
 You can even feel them on your head before you buy if you visit us!

 You'll have a tough time finding these microphones in retail stores.
 For more information about microphones, see our Microphone Hints.

 The USB Audio Adapters substitute for a high-quality sound card.
-Some PC's have high-quality sound built-in.
-These are getting more common, but in our experience no more than 20% of the PC's bought commercially today have such sound cards built-in.
+Many PC's have high-quality sound built-in.
+These are getting more common, but in our experience no more than 75% of the PC's bought commercially today have such sound cards built-in.
 Most persons have no idea how to tell the difference, so you may have to try your audio system with NaturallySpeaking (or any other speech recognition product) to determine if it is "good enough".
 The typical test is to record, then play back and listen to the sound.
 If it is crystal clear, better than a telephone sound, then it should work OK.
 OR, buy one of these USB Audio Adapters with your DNS Professional, Medical, or Legal Software and if you decide you don't need it then ship it back and we'll refund the cost of the adapter.

 If you don't have the physical ability to use the mute switch that is included on the Buddy adapters, then the Andrea adapter may be preferred.
 But keep in mind that the mute switch can be handy during training or other sessions with someone who may be able to use the mute switch.
+It is microphone-only which pairs nicely with the Sennheiser ME3, the SpeechWare FlexyMike's, and other headsets which do not have an earphone.Other USB Adapters: Andrea full-duplex, VXi full-duplex adapters.
+Some Sennheiser headsets come with a Sennheiser USB adapter.

 Many people must transport microphones, either from room to room or pack them up into laptop bags.
 These microphones are relatively easy to transport.
 The Buddy Stylus is by far the lightest of these microphones and is aimed at the Tablet-PC market.